York Yoga Studio Classes

 - Ashtanga: A challenging but rewarding practice which builds strength, flexibility and stamina.
 Classes begin with sun salutations, followed by standing postures, seated postures and inversions.
 This class is ideal for those who already practice yoga who wish to step their practice up a notch.
 Moderate to strenuous physical activity.
 Not recommended for those new to Yoga.

 - Sivananda: This moderate to strong sequential practice develops your strength and includes pranayama and meditation

 - Yoga for Strength: Yoga builds strong muscles and bones, and although we think it's all about flexibility, in reality strength is equally if not more important!
 This fun class focuses on controlling and strengthening those essential muscles which support us in developing a strong yoga practice.

-- Pilates: We offer a drop in all levels Pilates class Wednesdays at 10am.
+- Pilates: We offer a drop in all levels Pilates class Wednesdays at 10am and Thursdays at 6:15pm.
 Pilates is great for strengthening the core and improving balance and concentration.

 Non Studio Classes

 - Iyengar Yoga with Christine Rumley - contact Christine directly at email@example.com